chrisdavenport/service/README.md

 This is not to say that this separation is enforced.
 Only that should the developer wish to make use of CQRS to optimise performance, the scaffolding to do that is readily available.

+The separation of commands from queries is embodied in the Service Layer package by having two separate base classes for the two kinds of message.
+These are handled by separate buses that have slightly different middleware configurations.

 ## Service Layer as API

 The introduction of a service layer directly addresses the problem of defining a component-level API that can be used across a variety of "channels".
+The API is completely defined by the commands it can handle and the domain events that are raised as a result and by the queries it can handle and the data returned as a result.

 ## Installation